angular/angular/aio/content/guide/app-shell.md

 ## Step 1: Prepare the application

-An application must be set up with routing.
-This can be accomplished by running:
+You can do this with the following CLI command:
 <code-example format="." language="bash" linenums="false">
 ng new my-app --routing
 </code-example>

-Or if you have an existing application you can manually add routing by including the RouterModule and defining a `<router-outlet>` within your application.
+For an existing application, you have to manually add the `RouterModule` and defining a `<router-outlet>` within your application.

 ## Step 2: Create the app shell

+Use the CLI to automatically create the app shell.

 <code-example format="." language="bash" linenums="false">
 ng generate app-shell --client-project my-app --universal-project server-app
 </code-example>

-`my-app` is the name of your client application server-app is the name of the universal (or server) application.
+* `my-app` takes the name of your client application.
+* `server-app` takes the name of the Universal (or server) application.

-After running this command you will notice that the angular.json configuration file has been updated.
-Two new targets were added (and a few other changes):
+After running this command you will notice that the `angular.json` configuration file has been updated to add two new targets, with a few other changes.

 <code-example format="." language="none" linenums="false">
 "server": {